MasRama/rupa/README.md

 - Manage Messages (for moderation commands)
 - Kick Members (for kick command)
 - Ban Members (for ban command)
+- View Channels
+- Connect (for voice features, if implemented)

+### Getting Your Guild ID

+1. Enable Developer Mode in Discord (User Settings → Advanced → Developer Mode)
+2. Right-click on your server name
+3. Select "Copy Server ID"
+4. Use this ID as `GUILD_ID` in your `.env` file for development

 ## 📦 Deployment